Innov8ion-developer/pokebot/README.md

 ![Alt text](/../screenshots/pidget.png?raw=true "")

 Check it again: ask for pidgey.
+Now he should be recognized also!

 # Add a requirement #
 Next, we will use the memory functionality to confirm what a user says.
-Add a Requirement
+Add a Requirement by drilling down into the skill you have created.
+Then go to the Build tab, then select the Requirements tab.
 ![Alt text](/../screenshots/part3/Picture32.png?raw=true "")